ninapavlich/django-unsaved-changes/README.md

 #Compatibility / Requirements

-1. Django (last tested with 1.10.4)
+1. Django (last tested with 1.11.1)

-2. django-grappelli (last tested with 2.7.1)
-3. Chrome, Firefox, Safari, IE9+ (TODO -- verify)
+This admin was optimized for django-grappelli but works with the default django admin.

 #Installation